sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 Select the path objects, and run this script.

-### Notes
+> **Note**
-Only a fill color.
+> Only a fill color.
 A stroke color is not supported.
-For compound path objects, select them with direct selection tool.
+> For compound path objects, select them with direct selection tool.

 ### Requirements
 Illustrator CS or higher